-&lt;sup>46 Examples of question words: 'What', 'Where', 'When' and 'Did'.
+51 Examples of question words: 'What', 'Where', 'When' and 'Did'.
 Note that 'Why' or 'How' are question words that may be problematic for a vulnerable witness and the intermediary may address this in their assessment report, or at the ground rules hearing.

-$^{48}$ This would be addressed in the intermediary report if relevant.
-See also the IPP Fact Sheets and other resources in 8.
+53 This would be addressed in the intermediary report if relevant.
+See also the Fact Sheets and other resources in [8.] - 'Resources'.